scheinerman/SimpleDrawing.jl/README.md

 This package provides some convenient drawing tools derived from the `Plots` module.
-It also defines the `draw()` function that can be extended by other modules including `DrawSimpleGraphs`, `SimpleDrawing`, and (under development) poset drawing for `SimplePosets`.
+It also defines the `draw()` function that can be extended by other modules including `DrawSimpleGraphs`, `HyperbolicPlane`, and (under development) poset drawing for `SimplePosets`.

 ## Functions